 Flight with 31 tons of emergency supplies leaves Miami today for San Juan

-Today’s charter flight partially funded by Airlink is allowing aid organizations to redirect the transportation savings toward providing more aid.
-Participating organizations also rely on the organization to overcome logistical challenges arising from constricted supply chains following disasters.
+Today’s Airlink flight is allowing our charity aid partners to redirect the transportation savings toward providing more aid.
+Participating organizations are also relying on us to overcome logistical challenges arising from constricted supply chains following the storms.

 Aid organizations benefiting from today’s flight are Adventist Development and Relief Agency (ADRA), MAP International , Afya Foundation , Global Links and World Hope International.

 Overwhelming need and damaged infrastructure have challenged our relief partners serving hurricane survivors throughout the Caribbean.
 Due to the generosity of our donors, we have the funds available to assist them in transporting supplies that will relieve human suffering and aid the community recovery process.